USEPA/WNTR/documentation/hydraulics.rst

 The WNTRsimulator is a pure Python simulation engine based on the same equations as EPANET.
 The WNTR simulator does not include equations to run water quality simulations.
-The WNTR simulator includes the option to run hydraulic simulation in demand-driven and pressure-driven demand mode.
+The WNTR simulator includes the option to run hydraulic simulation in demand-driven or pressure-driven demand mode.
-Hydraulic simulation using the WNTRsimulator is run using the following code.
+A hydraulic simulation using the WNTRsimulator is run using the following code.

 .. literalinclude:: ../examples/hydraulic_simulation.py
    :lines: 16-17